We hope you enjoyed the Webinar on Looking at the role that the Fill or Tatami

 Next, you have three objects to stitch out, the Triangle, the Circle, and the Diamond.
 First with a full density fill, with an Edgerun Underlay and a Double Tatami Underlay, and the second is the layered version of the same fill.
 Each of these has a single Running Stitch outline.
 The lineup is perfect on the screen.
 How is the lineup of the outlines when you stitch out each object?

-The two mini sections of the ears demonstrate a Fill on top of a Fill.
+There are two mini sections of the ears to demonstrate a Fill on top of a Fill.
 The first section has a background fill that runs horizontally. similar to the complete design to the right.
 Notice how the stitches on the horizontal fill stand up and become three-dimensional.
 The second has the beige background fill running vertically.
 Notice how the vertical layers on top of the beige fill start to blend in while those stitches programmed at different angles do not.

 These examples should help you visualize different techniques we demonstrated in our Class and should give you the information needed for the decisions you, as a Digitizer, will make about using your Fill Stitch to its fullest!